Department of Economics

 - “The Economic Consequences of Dollar Appreciation for U.S. Manufacturing Profits and Investment: A Time-Series Analysis,” International Review of Applied Economics, vol.21, no. 4 (September 2007), pp. 491-517.
 Unpublished Statistical Appendix

 - “Would a North American Monetary Union Protect Canada and Mexico Against the Ravages of ‘Dutch Disease’?
-A Post-Financial Crisis Perspective” (co-authored with Mario Seccareccia), in Gerald Epstein, Thomas Schlesinger, and Matías Vernengo, eds., Banking, Monetary Policy and the Political Economy of Financial Regulation: Essays in Honor of Jane Webb D’Arista, Cheltenham, UK: Edward Elgar Publishing Ltd., 2014.
+A Post-Financial Crisis Perspective” (co-authored with Mario Seccareccia), in Gerald Epstein, Thomas Schlesinger, and Matías Vernengo, eds., Banking, Monetary Policy and the Political Economy of Financial Regulation: Essays in the Tradition of Jane D’Arista, Cheltenham, UK: Edward Elgar Publishing Ltd., 2014.

 - "Long-Run Growth in Open Economies: Export-Led Cumulative Causation or a Balance-of-Payments Constraint?" in Handbook of Post Keynesian Economics, Vol. I, edited by Geoffrey Harcourt and Peter Kriesler.
 Oxford: Oxford University Press, 2013.

 - “Global Imbalances and the U.S. Trade Deficit,” in After the Great Recession: The Struggle for Economic Recovery and Growth, edited by Barry Z. Cynamon, Steven M. Fazzari, and Mark Setterfield.
 New York: Cambridge University Press, 2013.